 Step 1.
 Download and Install TunesBank Apple Music Converter

 Download and install TunesBank Apple Music Converter on your computer.
-TunesBank program features an iTunes-like interface, when you launch the program, iTunes will run with it.
+TunesBank program features a built-in Apple Music Web Player, login to your Apple ID on it.

 Step 2.
 Add Apple Music to TunesBank Program

-TunesBank program will load all your iTunes media automatically, including the Apple Music songs, playlists, iTunes music, audiobooks, etc. Choose a “Playlist” or “Album” and select the songs you want to convert.
+Choose a “Playlist” or “Album” and drag it to the “+” icon, then select the songs you want to convert.

 Step 3.
 Choose MP3 as Output Format